RhetTbull/photosmeta/README.md

 ## Warning

 This script modifies files in your Photos library.
 Though I've done extensive testing, it's quite possible this could lead to data corruption or loss.
-I highly recomend you have a complete backup of your Photos library before using this script.
+I highly recomend you have a complete backup of your Photos library before using this script, especially if using --inplace and not using --export.

-Tested with MacOS 10.13.6 / Photos Version 3.0 (3291.13.210) and with MacOS 10.14.6 / Photos Version 4.0 (3461.7.140).
+Tested with MacOS 10.13.6 / Photos Version 3.0 (3291.13.210), MacOS 10.14.6 / Photos Version 4.0 (3461.7.140), and MacOS 10.15.1 / Photos 5.0 (111.16.180).
 To use this with MacOS 10.15 / Photos 5, be sure you have the latest version of osxphotos:

-`python -m pip install --upgrade osxphotos`
+`python3 -m pip install --upgrade osxphotos`

 ## License